Gleyber Torres Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles rank 17th in baseball in home runs allowed (eight total, 1.3 per game).
+- The Orioles rank 16th in baseball in home runs allowed (nine total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.